Ninjago: Rebooted

-Rebooted is the third season of the computer-animated television series Ninjago: Masters of Spinjitzu (titled Ninjago from the eleventh season onward).
+Rebooted is the third season of the animated television series Ninjago: Masters of Spinjitzu (titled Ninjago from the eleventh season onward).
 The series was created by Michael Hegner and Tommy Andreasen.
 The season aired from 29 January to 26 November 2014, following the second season titled Legacy of the Green Ninja.
 It is succeeded by the fourth season, titled Tournament of Elements.

 The second season was originally intended to be the final season of the series due to the show and its associated Lego Ninjago product line having been planned as a three-year project.
 However, due to the strong performance of the television series and feedback from fans within online forums, it was continued with the release of Rebooted.

 Although the season is titled Rebooted, it is a continuation of the storyline from the previous seasons, rather than a reboot.
 The season reintroduces Ninjago City with new advanced technology and features the return of the Overlord in digital form as the season's main antagonist.
 Rebooted is also the first season to introduce the nindroid character P.I.X.A.L. into the series.